What is Juneteenth?

 “This is similar to what God instructed Joshua to do as he led the Israelites into the Promised Land,” Al Edwards told Yahoo in 2007.
 “A national celebration of Juneteenth, state by state, serves a similar purpose for us.
 Every year we must remind successive generations that this event triggered a series of events that one by one defines the challenges and responsibilities of successive generations.
 That’s why we need this holiday.”

-As further proof that Juneteenth is back on the rise, Washington, D.C., was abuzz on Wednesday during the unveiling of a Frederick Douglass statue in the famed U.S. Capitol Visitor Center, thanks to the work of D.C.
-Del.
-Eleanor Holmes Norton.
+As further proof that Juneteenth is back on the rise, Washington, D.C., was abuzz during the [June 2013] unveiling of a Frederick Douglass statue in the famed U.S. Capitol Visitor Center, thanks to the work of D.C.
+Delegate Eleanor Holmes Norton.
 Douglass joined three other African Americans in the Hall: Rosa Parks, Sojourner Truth and Martin Luther King Jr.

-Henry Louis Gates, Jr. is the Alphonse Fletcher University Professor at Harvard University and the director of the W.E.B.
-Du Bois Institute for African and African American Research.
-This article first appeared on the Root.
+Henry Louis Gates Jr. is the Alphonse Fletcher, Jr. University Professor at Harvard University and the director of the Hutchins Center for African and African American Research.
+This arti`cle first appeared in 2013 on The Root.